realA10001986/Time-Circuits-Display/README.md

 While on snooze, the _Present time_'s minute's dot blinks and the alarm can be cancelled by keypad command 12.

-A [subsistution](#sound-substitution) alarm sound file will be played once.
+A [substitution](#sound-substitution) alarm sound file will be played once.
 If it is considerably shorter than two minutes, it can be "looped".
 However, it is stopped after two minutes.

 ### Other means